mingzhiyuan/DP-SSTF-Net/README.md

 ## Usage
 - Import the model and call it with an input tensor: instantiate `DP_SSTFNet(...)` and run `model(x)`.

-## Notes
-- The README is intentionally brief; see the source file `DP-SSTFNet.py` for implementation details.

 Code will be uploaded when paper is accepted.